DawitSishu/tick-tack-toe/README.md

-## Tick Tak Toe with Create React App
+## Tik Tak Toe with Create React App
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A clone of tik-tak-toe game with react.js

+## Features:
+  1. single player with my dummy cpu
+  2. multi-player with a friend

 ## Available Scripts

 In the project directory, you can run: